-While University employees do not have any expectation of privacy with respect to their use of the university’s computer resources, many privacy laws dictate the terms and conditions under which an employee may access the files, email messages and/or other electronic communications of a former employee or another current employee who is unavailable for an extended period.
+While University employees do not have any expectation of privacy with respect to their use of the university’s computer resources, many privacy laws dictate the terms and conditions under which an employee may access the email messages and/or other electronic communications of a former employee or a current employee who is unavailable for an extended period.

 The purpose of this procedure is to ensure that such access is granted in compliance with applicable privacy laws, and in a manner that protects the personal privacy of the individual whose data is being requested to the greatest extent.